Pentax

 Pixel Shift Resolution: Combines multiple images for greater detail and color depth, ideal for landscape and studio photography.

-K Mount: Allows the use of older lenses on modern cameras, making Pentax attractive to collectors and enthusiasts.
+K-Mount: Allows the use of older lenses on modern cameras, making Pentax attractive to collectors and enthusiasts.

-Design and Usability
+Design and Ease of Use

 Quality and Market Position

-Pentax stands for quality "Made in Japan" (manufactured in Vietnam and Japan) and is valued for its durability.
-The brand has a loyal fan base, but remains more niche than Canon, Nikon, or Sony, which gives it a unique profile.
-Pentax products are available from specialist retailers such as Foto Koch, Calumet, or directly from Ricoh Imaging.
-Pricing is competitive, with DSLRs in the €800–€2,000 range and lenses from €100–€2,500, making it attractive to both beginners and professionals.
-Regular firmware updates and active community engagement, for example, via forums, underscore its customer focus.
+Pentax stands for quality "Made in Japan" (production in Vietnam and Japan) and is valued for its durability.
+The brand has a loyal following, but remains more niche compared to Canon, Nikon, or Sony, which gives it a unique profile.
+Pentax products are available from specialist retailers such as Foto Koch and Calumet, or directly from Ricoh Imaging.
+Pricing is competitive, with DSLRs ranging from €800 to €2,000 and lenses from €100 to €2,500, making them attractive to both beginners and professionals.
+Regular firmware updates and active engagement with the community, for example through forums, underscore the brand's customer focus.